Skip to main content

 Gainsight Inc.

-Key Definitions in Copilot
+Overview of Key Definitions in Copilot

 This article helps Gainsight admins and end users understand how Key Definitions enable Copilot to deliver accurate, context-aware responses using business logic and terminology.